signalwerk/kokoro.tts/url-processor/README.md

    - `info.json` - URL and processing metadata
    - `html.json` - Original HTML content and headers
    - `content.json` - Cleaned content via Mozilla Readability
-   - `text.json` - Plain text extracted from HTML
+   - `text.json` - Plain text extracted from HTML with chunk metadata
+   - `chunks/` - Individual MP3 files for each text chunk
-   - `text.mp3` - Generated audio file
+   - `text.mp3` - Final concatenated audio file with silence gaps

+## Audio Processing

+The service uses ffmpeg for professional audio concatenation:

+### ffmpeg Concatenation with Stream Copy
+- Uses ffmpeg's concat demuxer for fast, lossless concatenation
+- Preserves original audio encoding and sample rate
+- Adds configurable silence gaps between chunks (default: 200ms)
+- Uses `-c copy` to avoid re-encoding, maintaining quality and speed
+- Requires ffmpeg to be installed in the environment

+**Note**: ffmpeg is required for all audio concatenation operations.
+The service will fail gracefully with a clear error message if ffmpeg is not available.

 ## API Endpoints